Citrus-Software/tangerine-docs/docs/developer/inout.md

 Alembic is focused on efficiently storing the computed results of complex procedural geometric constructions.
 It is very specifically not concerned with storing the complex dependency graph of procedural tools used to create the computed results.
 For example, Alembic will efficiently store the animated vertex positions and animated transforms that result from an arbitrarily complex animation and simulation process which could involve enveloping, corrective shapes, volume-preserving simulations, cloth and flesh simulations, and so on.
 Alembic will not attempt to store a representation of the network of computations (rigs, basically) which are required to produce the final, animated vertex positions and animated transforms.
 ```

-Alembic being an Open source technology, this output standard makes an efficient bridge from Tangerine to other industry software.
+Being open-source, Alembic provides an efficient bridge between Tangerine and other industry software.

-In the Alembic file, you will find two types animation datas :
+In an Alembic file, you will typically find two types of animation data:

 - Animation curves on transform objects
-- Baked Animation of deformed meshs
+- Baked animation of deformed meshes

 ### Maya import

-The AlembicImport plugin will allow you to load your alembic into Maya.
+The Alembic Import plugin allows you to load Alembic files into Maya.
-Maya can be used for lighting, rendering in the next steps of your pipeline chain for example.
+Maya can then be used for lighting, rendering, and other steps in your pipeline.

 Find the UI menu to import it in `Cache` > `Alembic Cache` > `Alembic Import (Options)`.

 ![console tangerine](./img/import_alembic_UI_maya.png)

-You have several possibilities to import your Alembic.
+Several import options are available to control how Alembic data is loaded.

-# Several option are available
+# Import Alembic to Maya options

 <details>
   <summary>Import to scene root</summary>

-  Import to scene root will create :
+  Importing to the scene root will create:
   - An Alembic node
-  - The full hierarchy of nodescontained in alembic file, in Maya format (transform, meshs, locators, ...)
+  - The full hierarchy of nodes contained in the Alembic file, in Maya format (transforms, meshes, locators, etc.)

-  Nodes of this hierarchy that have animation data (keys, baked geometry) will be connected to alembic node.
+  Nodes in this hierarchy that have animation data (keys or baked geometry) will be connected to the Alembic node.

   ```mel
   AbcImport "E:/TEMP/tangerine/Tangerine Demo 2025/api_tests/tangerine_modeling.abc"